shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ## Add errors and notifications to the cart

-Your app script can block the checkout of the cart by raising an error.
+Your app script can block the cart's checkout by raising an error.
 As the first parameter you have to provide the [snippet key](../../plugins/storefront/add-translations.md) of the error message that should be displayed to the user.
-As the second optional parameter you can specify a `id` for the error, so you can reference the error later on in your script.
+As the second optional parameter, you can specify a `id` for the error, so you can reference the error later on in your script.
-Lastly you can provide an array of parameters as the optional third parameter, in case that you need to pass parameters to the snippet.
+Lastly, you can provide an array of parameters as the optional third parameter if you need to pass parameters to the snippet.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 {% raw %}